e1miran/Now-Playing-Serato/docs/requests.rst

 There are three types of requests, generic, twofers, and roulette:

 * Generic requests are just that, user may request any track by specifying the artist and title.
-* Twofers are requests where the artist is the currently playing artist.
+* Twofers are requests where the artist is the currently playing artist and (optionally) a particular track may be selected.
 * Roulette requests will pick a random song from the specified playlist/crate as the request.

 .. image:: images/requests_generic.png